devayodele/message-mixer/README.md

 ---

-### Message Mixer Inc. offers a message-encryption service that transforms input text, using various ciphers, and displays the encrypted message to the console.
+### Message Mixer Inc. offers a message-encryption service that transforms input text, using various ciphers, and displays the encrypted message to the console This was accomplished with the use of Node.js require() and module.exports syntax.

 ---